 Affiliate marketing is extremely popular because it’s beneficial for both brands and affiliates.
 Any business can create an affiliate program to increase sales and website traffic.

 The success of your program, however, depends on your ability to come up with an attractive offer for potential affiliates.
-You should research your competitors, calculate your production costs, and take into account your customers’ lifetime value.
+To set the right affiliate marketing commission rates, you should research your competitors, calculate your production costs, and take into account your customers’ lifetime value.

-We hope that our guide will help you understand how affiliate marketing works and calculate the commission rate that will work best for your business.
+We hope that our guide will help you understand how affiliate marketing works and calculate the affiliate marketing percentage and commission rate that will work best for your business.